Jim-Lin/like-japanavgirls/README.md

 ---

-- payload: if you think the second one is more similar than first one, press **O** button and send the same image again, and then you will get the new similarity order
+- payload: if you think the second one is more similar than first one, press **O** button and upload the same image again, and then you will get the new similarity order
 <img src="images/bot/feedback.png" width="50%" height="50%">

 ---